fersantxez/xmame-olpc/README.md

 # xmame-olpc

 ### TL;DR
 [DOWNLOAD THE RPM HERE](https://github.com/fernandosanchezmunoz/xmame-olpc/blob/master/rpmbuild/RPMS/armv7hl/xmame-0.106-1.armv7hl.rpm) (This is a direct link.
-You may want to right-click and "Save as")
+You may want to right-click and "Save as" in your "Downloads" folder)

 ## Intro